 Opening: 10 am

 Closing: 6pm (April – Sept), 5 pm (Oct – March).

 Timed restrictions: Closes at 14:30 on Christmas Eve.

 Map: PDF map can be found here.

 Public transport access: Bus stop inside the car park – timetable here.
 Nearest Railway station in St Austell, 5 miles and links with bus service.
 Also directly linked to National Cycle Network Route Number 3, providing a safe, virtually traffic-free link to Mevagissey, Pentewan and St Austell.
 By foot – 1.5 miles from the South West Coast Path.
-Newquey airport is 20 miles.
-Arrived by Megavissey Ferry from Fowey (30 minute walk from Mega).
+Newquay airport is 20 miles.
+Arrived by Megavissey Ferry from Fowey (30-minute walk from Mega).